 ASA wants scientists to practice good science, based on solid evidence.
-Staying away from an over-reliance on p-values can be a strong step toward good science, and that’s something funders may adopt.
+Staying away from an over-reliance on p-values can be a strong step toward good science, and that’s something funders must adopt.
 It’s funders like NIH that set out the rules and requirements for what scientific evidence they will accept for research funding, and if the wider scientific community is moving away from relying on p-values, funders can follow suit, thus changing the way grant proposals look.

 The FDA, for example, set out guidelines on using Bayesian statistics and is funding research to develop strong guidance in this area.
 We can all expect changes in how data is viewed by funders.